nicoleman0/nicoleman0/README.md

 I am a hardworking, adaptable, and enthusiastic individual seeking opportunities in cybersecurity and IT.

-My goal is to become a SOC Analyst, and work with blue teams to defend organizations from threat actors.
+My goal is to one day become a SOC Analyst, and work with blue teams to defend organizations from threat actors.

 ## Education
 Bard College, Annandale-on-Hudson, NY​